 Number three.
 The creation and use of an experienced pool requirement for Grave Registration Offices and Graves Committee and subcommittee candidates.
 This is four parts.
 One.
 The camp Grave Registration Officer, any Brother of the SUVCW in good standing, who has a Graves Registration Database submittal account, and has read a copy of the Grave Registration Instruction Booklet.
 The Department Grave Registration Officer meet those same requirements and has been a camp Graves Registration Officer or higher for two years or more, that candidate has become an Aide to the National Committee on Grave Registration with at least two years' experience.
 This experience can be at any level and must be proven to be active current database submitter's account of two years or more.
 An aide does not have to be a Brother of the SUVCW.
-That a candidate to the National Committee on Grave Registration must be a Brother in good standing, have been a Department Grave Registration Officer's position must be a Brother in good standing, have been a Department Grave Registration Officer's position must be a Brother in good standing, have been a Department Grave Registration officer's position must be a Brother in good standing, have been a member of a National Committee on Grave Registration Officer's position must be a Brother in good standing, have been a member of a National Committee on Grave Registration officer's position or an aide to that committee or subcommittee for a minimum of two years.
+That a candidate to the National Committee on Grave Registration must be a Brother in good standing, have been a Department Grave Registration Officer for a minimum of two years, or a committee aide for two years.
+And that a candidate for the National Grave Registration Officer's position must be a Brother in good standing, have been a member of a National Committee on Grave Registration or an aide to that committee or subcommittee for a minimum of two years.
 We disagree.